AngelMcCrary-Lupson/tft-patch-comp-analyzer/README.md

 ### Prerequisites

-List of Python libraries neccessary to run the program
+List of Python libraries necessary to run the program
 * python 3.7
 * pip
 * matplotlib